Education & Outreach

 "It helped with reframing the mind and eventually it created hope and empowerment.
 It helped with integration and building connections"

-Thank you to Arts Council England, The Shoresh Charitable Trust, The Victoria Wood Foundation, The James Beattie Charitable Trust and The Grimmitt Trust for supporting this project.
+Thank you to Arts Council England, The Shoresh Charitable Trust, The Victoria Wood Foundation, The James Beattie Charitable Trust, The Grimmitt Trust, Continuo Foundation, Harold Hyam Wingate Foundation, Colwinston Charitable Trust, The Gwendoline and Margaret Davies Charity, The Darkley Trust, The Samuel Gardner Memorial Trust and The Nugee Foundation for supporting these projects.

 Workshops in Schools